Come Over (Clean Bandit song): Music video

 The music video that was shot for the single was directed and co-filmed by Clean Bandit bassist Jack Patterson, whom Amin-Smith referred to as "the brains behind... the video.
 He spent a year at film school.
 For most people that probably wouldn't have been enough to start making incredible music videos but he's a bit of a geek.
 Geek and/or genius!
 He's just kind of self-taught since then.
 Now the operation has become bigger, he's more of a director".
 For it, Stylo G took extra riding lessons especially for the video.
-The video was shot in Marrakech and Svalbard, the reason being - according to Chatto - "we wanted the contrast for the video of switching between the warm and cold climates".
+The video was shot in Marrakesh and Svalbard, the reason being - according to Chatto - "we wanted the contrast for the video of switching between the warm and cold climates".
 Filming the video was complicated as they had to fit it within a hectic few weeks, starting with getting off a UK festival and straight on to a flight.
 On the day they were supposed to travel to Svalbard, the temperature got to the aeroplane and they struggled to land.
 Two attempts were made before the pilot decided to turn back.
 The video has gained comparisons to Game of Thrones, though Amin-Smith has said this was not intended.
 Chatto wears furs in the Svalbard parts of the video and thus resembles the Game of Thrones character Daenerys Targaryen.